SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 For our example case with the gyroscope measurements from a smartphone, it should be sufficient that you simply turn off the smartphone display while the {{< sensor-app >}} is still running.

-#### Step 6: Go to the Device management application and view the alarms {#step-6-go-to-the-device-management-application-and-view-the-alarms}
+#### Step 6: Go to the Device Management application and view the alarms {#step-6-go-to-the-device-management-application-and-view-the-alarms}

-To view the alarms that are sent from your active instance, you must switch to the Device management application.
+To view the alarms that are sent from your active instance, you must switch to the Device Management application.
-See [Device management application](/device-management-application/) for detailed information.
+See [Device Management application](/device-management-application/) for detailed information.

-1. Go to the Device management application.
+1. Go to the Device Management application.
 2. In the navigator on the left, click **Devices** and then **All devices**.
 3. Locate your device and click its name to display the device details.
 4. Click **Alarms** on the left.